Cy Says Blog & Podcast

 Skills-based hiring removes many of the obstacles associated with traditional job requirements.
 By focusing on the actual abilities a person brings to the table—whether through formal education, boot camps, certifications, or self-taught learning—companies can uncover talent that may otherwise go unnoticed.
 This is especially critical in cybersecurity, where the demand for talent is high and the range of skills required is broad.

-Here’s why skills-based hiring is essential for providing cybersecurity opportunities to those from marginalized communities:
+Here’s why skills-based hiring is essential for providing cybersecurity opportunities:

 1. Bridging the Education Gap